-- 3.4.10 In all other respects, the chain cables for bower anchors shall comply with the requirements of 7.1, Part XIII "Materials". - 3.4.11 For ships under 40 m in length the chain cables may be replaced with wire ropes.
+The chain cables shall also meet the requirements of 7.1 of Part XIII "Materials".

+3.4.7 For ships under 40 m in length the chain cables may be replaced with wire ropes.
 For fishing vessels with Equipment Number up to 980, independently of their length, chain cables may be replaced with ropes, taking account of the requirements of 3.3.3.
 Minimum breaking strength of such ropes shall be not less than the breaking load of the corresponding chain cables, and the length shall be at least 1,5 times the length of chain cables.

 Wire ropes of trawl winches complying with this requirement may be used as anchor cables.
 Ships having Equipment Number 130 and less may be equipped with synthetic fibre ropes instead of chain cables or wire ropes.

-3.4.12 The end of each wire rope shall be spliced into a thimble, clamp or socket and connected to the anchor by means of a chain cable section having a length equal to the distance between the anchor (in stowed for sea position) and the anchor machinery or 12,5 m, whichever is the less; a breaking load of the above chain section shall be not less than the breaking strength of the wire rope.
-The chain cable section shall be secured to the wire rope fitting and the anchor shackle by means of joining shackles being equal to the wire ropes in strength.
+3.4.8 The wire rope shall be connected to the anchor by means of a chain cable section having a length equal to the distance between the anchor (in stowed for sea position) and the anchor machinery or 12,5 m, whichever is the less; a breaking load of the above chain section shall be not less than the breaking strength of the wire rope.

-The length of the chain cable sections may be included into 1,5 times the length of wire ropes specified in 3.4.11.
+The length of the chain cable sections may be included into 1,5 times the length of wire ropes specified in 3.4.7.

-3.4.13 The wire ropes for anchors shall have at least 114 wires and one natural fibre core.
+3.4.9 The wire ropes for anchors shall have at least 114 wires and one natural fibre core.
 The wires of the ropes shall have a zinc coating according to recognized standards.